Inspiration: This is from a prompt containing the following words:

-We’d identified the ideal time as 0245, when plant activity would be at a minimum.
+We’d chosen 0245 as the ideal time, when plant activity would be at a minimum.
 In order to complete the operation successfully, we’d need to enter fifteen minutes before that, no more, no less, so at 0230 once the security patrol had passed.
-That would give us 15 minutes to prepare the sabotage – and we’d need that long – and another fifteen to complete the operation and get out before the patrol passed by again.
+That would give us 15 minutes to prepare the sabotage – we’d need the time – and another fifteen to complete the operation and get out before the patrol passed by again.

 So we prepared for the assault.
 Three large suitcases contained the six DPVs we would need.
 Ever since we’d been selected to meddle with the enemy’s power supply, we’d all been nervous.
 We were deep behind enemy lines, and we hadn’t had any trouble getting here.
 My teammates were happy about that, but most of them were juniors.
 I, on the other hand, was suspicious.
 It seemed too easy.
-I know my bosses are excellent at planning and executing these operations, but as the saying goes, no plan survives first contact with implementation, and through my experience I’d learned that the hard way a few times.
+I know my bosses are excellent at planning and executing these operations.
+But as the saying goes, no plan survives first contact with implementation.
+And through my own past missions I’d learned that the hard way a few times.

-I was still plagued by memories of my last undercover operation, six months earlier, where my buddy Joe ended up literally and stupidly ensnared in a rabbit trap while navigating the woods at the home of a crime boss we were supposed to unmask as leader of a spy ring.
-I’d gotten out safe, but Joe was caught alive, and apparently later revealed parts of our plan, thus compromising several subsequent operations.
+I was still affected by memories of my last undercover operation, six months earlier, where my buddy Joe ended up literally and stupidly ensnared in a rabbit trap while navigating the woods at the home of a crime boss we were supposed to unmask as the leader of a spy ring.
+I’d managed to get out scott free, but Joe was caught alive, and apparently later revealed parts of our plan, compromising several subsequent operations.

-So when I briefed the team, I heavily insisted on the contingency plans.
+So when I’d briefed this team, I’d heavily insisted on the contingency plans.
 If we were detected on entry, we would just get out with the current, split up and each head for a different nearby village where egress kits had already been hidden.
 If we were caught while inside, we would kill the guards, get out immediately through the outflow vents, then split up in the same way.

-When my watch read 02:32 I signaled the others.
-We removed our scuba gear, opened the tank valves to evacuate the little remaining air, tied everything together and let it all sink and flow out with the current.
-We each had a small tank and regulator left with us for the egress.
+When my watch read 0230 I signaled the others.
+We removed our scuba gear, opened the tank valves to evacuate the little remaining air, tied everything together and let it all sink to flow out with the current.
+We each had a small tank and regulator left on us for the egress.

 We got out of the pool, made sure the coast was clear, then made our way to the main generators.
 We had to plant the explosives on them at the moment of lowest power output, because we needed to turn them off one by one without anyone noticing.